rasbt/machine-learning-book/ERRATA/README.md

 \mathbf{o}^{\left( t \right)} = \sigma_{o}\left( \mathbf{W}_{ho}\mathbf{h}^{\left( t \right)}+\mathbf{b}_{o} \right)
 ```

 **Page 530**

 The line `from torch.utils.data import Dataset` appears twice.

+## Chapter 16

+**Page 547**

+Not an error, but where we are summing over the columns via `attention_weights.sum(dim=1)`, we could mention that this matrix is symmetric and that we could also sum over the rows and get the same results.

 ---